Lachlan-Mayne/english-notes/nickNotes/English 'The Crucible' notes.md

 He is not driven by a sense of duty, doing what is right He is not influenced by other people: politicians "public men" and "cheering crowds."

+What is he motivated by?
+"A lonely impulse of delight
+Drove to this tumult in the clouds"
+The contrast is created between the external and internal motivations.